apache/spark/docs/sql-programming-guide.md

   <td><code>spark.sql.parquet.writeLegacyFormat</code></td>
   <td>false</td>
   <td>
-    This configuration indicates whether we should use legacy Parquet format adopted by Spark 1.4 and prior versions or the standard format defined in parquet-format specification to write Parquet files.
-This is not only related to compatibility with old Spark ones, but also other systems like Hive, Impala, Presto, etc. This is especially important for decimals.
-If this configuration is not enabled, decimals will be written in int-based format in Spark 1.5 and above, other systems that only support legacy decimal format (fixed length byte array) will not be able to read what Spark has written.
-Note other systems may have added support for the standard format in more recent versions, which will make this configuration unnecessary.
-Please consult documentation of related systems for details.
+    If true, data will be written in a way of Spark 1.4 and earlier.
+For example, decimal values will be written in Apache Parquet's fixed-length byte array format, which other systems such as Apache Hive and Apache Impala use.
+If false, the newer format in Parquet will be used.
+For example, decimals will be written in int-based format.
+If Parquet output is intended for use with systems that do not support this newer format, set to true.
   </td>
 </tr>
 </table>